Ancient Greek phonology: West Greek

 The Doric dialect, the most important member of West Greek, originated from western Greece.
 Through the Dorian invasion, Doric displaced the native Arcadocypriot and Aeolic dialects in some areas of central Greece, on the Peloponnese, and on Crete, and strongly influenced the Thessalian and Boeotian dialects of Aeolic.

 Doric dialects are classified by which vowel they have as the result of compensatory lengthening and contraction: those that have η ω are called Severer or Old, and those that have ει ου, as Attic does, are called Milder or New.
 Laconian and Cretan, spoken in Laconia, the region of Sparta, and on Crete, are two Old Doric dialects.

+Ancient Macedonian, Thessalian, Elean, and Epirote shared an "oddity" of cases where voiced stops (/b d g/, written β ð ɣ) appear to correspond to Proto-Indo-European voiced aspirates /bʰ dʰ ɡʰ/.
+In most Greek, the Proto-Indo-European aspirates were devoiced to voiceless aspirates /pʰ tʰ kʰ/, written ɸ θ χ (though these would later become fricatives in Attic Koine around the first century AD).
+As with Macedonian, this phenomenon is sometimes attributed to non-Greek substrate and adstrate influence, with some linguists attributing such an influence on Epirote to Illyrian.
+Filos, however, notes, that the attribution of β, ð and ɣ for specifically voiced stops is not secure.
+Emilio Crespo, a researcher at the Autonomous University of Madrid, wrote that "the voicing of voiceless stops and the development of aspirates into voiced fricatives turns out to be the outcome of an internal development of Macedonian as a dialect of Greek" without excluding "the presence of interference from other languages or of any linguistic substrate or adstrate", as also argued by M. Hatzopoulos.

 Attic and Ionic

 Attic and Ionic share a vowel shift not present in any other East or West Greek dialects.
 They both raised Proto-Greek long /aː/ to [æː] (see below).
 Later on, Attic lowered [æː] found immediately after /e i r/ back to [aː], differentiating itself from Ionic.
-All other East and West Greek dialects retain original /aː/.
+This long vowel then merged with /ɛː/ and was noted Η in the Ionic alphabet (which became used by the Athenians in the classical era) All other East and West Greek dialects retain original /aː/.

 Ionic was spoken around the Aegean Sea, including in Ionia, a region of Anatolia south of Aeolis, for which it was named.
 Ionic contracts vowels less often than Attic (see below).

 Attic is usually the dialect taught in modern introductory Ancient Greek courses, and the one that has much of the most important literature written in it.
 It was spoken in Athens and Attica, the surrounding region.
 Old Attic, which was used by the historian Thucydides and the tragedians, replaced the native Attic /tt rr/ with the /ss rs/ of other dialects.
 Later writers, such as Plato, use the native Attic forms.